Liverpool and Manchester Railway: Formation

 The original promoters are usually acknowledged to be Joseph Sandars, a rich Liverpool corn merchant, and John Kennedy, owner of the largest spinning mill in Manchester.
 They were influenced by William James.
 James was a land surveyor who had made a fortune in property speculation.
 He advocated a national network of railways, based on what he had seen of the development of colliery lines and locomotive technology in the north of England.

 The Liverpool and Manchester Railway Company was founded on 20 May 1824.
 It was established by Henry Booth, who became its secretary and treasurer, along with merchants from Liverpool and Manchester.
 Charles Lawrence was the Chairman, Lister Ellis, Robert Gladstone, John Moss and Joseph Sandars were the Deputy Chairmen.

 A bill was drafted in 1825 to Parliament, which included a 1-inch to the mile map of the railway's route.
-The first bill was rejected but the second passed in May the following year.
+The first bill was rejected but the second passed as the Liverpool and Manchester Railway Act 1826 (7 Geo.
+4. c. xlix) in May the following year.
 In Liverpool 172 people bought 1,979 shares, in London 96 took 844, Manchester 15 with 124, 24 others with 286.
 The Marquess of Stafford held 1,000, making 308 shareholders with 4,233 shares.